 So I’ve been thinking Christmas gifts, and I’ve been thinking kids.
 But because I’m me I’ve also been thinking intentional living and prioritizing and parenting (something I don’t know much about yet).

-Could you put any of these free gifts on your gift list this year?
+Should you put any of these gifts to your kids on your list this year?